aarongermaine/readme-generator/README.md

 # Readme Generator

-    This is a program using node to help people easily and efficiently genereate a professional readme!
+    This is a program using node to help people easily and efficiently generate a professional readme!

 # Table Of Contents